Medicare and hospital readmissions — what happens when they bounce back

 Don't leave confused.
 If your parent doesn't understand what they're supposed to do, the discharge isn't done.
 Ask the doctor or nurse to explain again.
 Ask for written instructions.
 Ask for phone numbers to call if something goes wrong.
 The hospital staff would much rather answer questions now than see your parent readmitted in a week.

-Medications are important enough to emphasize separately.
+Medications deserve special attention.
 Before your parent goes home, make sure they have all the prescriptions filled.
 Make sure the bottles are labeled clearly.
 Make sure your parent knows exactly when to take each medication and how much.
-If your parent has never taken a medication before, ask the pharmacist to show them how.
 If your parent takes medications for multiple conditions and gets confused by the regimen, ask about a pill organizer or ask if the prescriptions can be simplified.

 If the hospital is starting your parent on new medications, understand what each one does and what side effects your parent should be aware of.
 Some medications cause dizziness or drowsiness.
-Your parent shouldn't drive if they're experiencing those side effects.
-Some medications need to be taken with food or without food.
+Some need to be taken with food or without food.
 Some interact with over-the-counter medications.
 Your parent needs to know this.

 When your parent gets home, be in touch within the first few days.
 Ask how they're doing.
 Ask whether they're taking medications correctly.
 Ask whether they're following the activity restrictions.
-Ask whether anything seems wrong.
 The first few days are when problems are most likely to emerge.
 If you're checking in, you might catch something before it becomes serious.

 Attend the first follow-up appointment with your parent's doctor.
 The doctor should review the discharge summary, make sure your parent is doing okay, and watch for signs that something's not right.
-If your parent developed an infection or other complication, the early signs might be subtle.
-A doctor who's looking for them can catch them.
-Your parent alone might not realize something is wrong.
+A doctor who's looking for early complications can catch them before they become a readmission.

 If Readmission Happens: Understanding Your Rights

-If your parent is readmitted, understand that you have the right to appeal if you believe the readmission was preventable.
-If you think the hospital discharged your parent too early or failed to provide adequate instructions, you can request an independent review of the readmission determination.
-This is rarely successful, but it's possible.
+If your parent is readmitted, understand that you have the right to question the situation.
+If you think the hospital discharged your parent too early or failed to provide adequate instructions, you can request an independent review.

 You also have the right to ask whether your parent should be admitted as an inpatient or kept under "observation" status.
 Observation is different from inpatient admission for Medicare billing purposes.
-Under observation, your parent's hospital stay doesn't count toward the 60-day limit for inpatient copays.
-You don't pay inpatient deductibles or copays.
-But if your parent is under observation for more than three days and then admitted to the hospital or a skilled nursing facility, they might owe more.
+Under observation, your parent's stay doesn't count the same way toward benefit periods and may affect eligibility for skilled nursing facility coverage afterward.
 This gets complicated fast, and it's worth asking your parent's doctor to explain the difference and which status makes sense for your parent's situation.

 Most importantly, remember that readmission doesn't mean anyone failed.
 It means the transition from hospital to home is hard, and your parent needs support during it.
 Being attentive to that transition, understanding what your parent is supposed to do, and checking in during those first days makes readmission less likely.
 And if readmission does happen, it's not because you did something wrong.